The cabin looks amazing - how many can it sleep?

 What's all this about Pay As You Can?

 This is a payment model which does not depend on set prices for its goods or services, but instead asks customers to pay what they can afford for the product or service and what it is worth to them.
 In reality, for A Little Cabin in the Alps, this payment model is entirely based on trust.
-The minimum amount is €30 total per night (€20 if just one person) but more information is available on the PDF if you ask for it.
+The real minimum amount is €30 total per night (€20 if just one person) which just about covers the costs of electricity, gas, insurance, maintenance etc etc but obviously a higher daily payment rate is appreciated to offset lower payment stays.
+More information is available on the PDF if you ask for it.

 Do I really need a car to get there?